 You run two gold sets in parallel: a prod gold set for continuous accuracy measurement, and an experimental gold set for testing fixes against rejected terms.
 Both grow over time.
 Experimental terms graduate into prod once a fix holds without regressing the rest, so prod widens gradually as the system learns.

-2. Run real data.
-Classify a few hundred terms, push to your review interface, approve or reject with specific notes.
+3. Run real data.
+Once the prompt is stable, classify a few hundred terms from the live account, push to your review interface, approve or reject with specific notes.
 “Wrong” tells you nothing.
 “Classified as shoes but this is an apparel query” is signal.

-6. Two regression gates.
+7. Two regression gates.
 Dev gold set: did the change fix the failures?
-Prod gold set: did it break anything that was passing?
-Both pass: merge to production, graduate the dev terms into prod.
+Prod gold set: did it break anything that was passing (including the original 25-50 terms you started with)?
+Both pass: merge the prompt change to production and promote the dev terms into the prod gold set.
+The prod gold set grows with every successful fix, permanently guarding against the failure modes you’ve already solved.
 Either fails: keep iterating.

 You do the open coding because humans see things models miss.
-Claude Code runs everything else: triage, the prompt diff, both regressions, the deltas, the gold set graduation, the commit.
+Claude Code handles everything else: triage, the prompt diff, both regressions, the deltas, the gold set graduation, the commit.
 A typical loop:

 You: "Run triage on the last 40 rejections and show me the top failure mode"